kubeflow/community-infra/README.md

 ## Creating GCP Resources.

-If you need to create GCP resources for Kubeflow or gain access to GCP resoruces you do so by creating PRs against this repository.
+If you need to create GCP resources for Kubeflow or gain access to GCP resources you do so by creating PRs against this repository.

 * We use [ACM](https://cloud.google.com/anthos-config-management/docs/concepts/repo) to sync